awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-multiple.md

 ### Using concurrency controls<a name="send-commands-velocity"></a>

 You can control how many servers run the command at the same time by using the `max-concurrency` parameter \(the **Concurrecy** options in the **Run a command** page\)\.
 You can specify either an absolute number of instances, for example 10, or a percentage of the target set, for example 10%\.
-The queueing system delivers the command to a single instance and waits until the initial invocation completes before sending the command to two more instances\.
+The queueing system delivers the command to a single instance and waits until the initial invocation is acknowledged before sending the command to two more instances\.
 The system exponentially sends commands to more instances until the value of `max-concurrency` is met\.
 The default for value `max-concurrency` is 50\.
 The following examples show you how to specify values for the `max-concurrency` parameter\.

 ------
 #### [ Linux ]